flyingrobots/flyingrobots/README.md

 ---

-If correctness matters after deployment—not just before it—I’d love to talk.
+I’d love to talk if you've got problems that need correctness after deployment, not just before it.